cpbirch/balls/README.md

 2. Local storage is required to save your config and UI controls.

+3. The radiator has been tested with 200 simultaneous builds.
+   If you suffer performance issue, filter pipelines out.

 ### License

 Distributed under the Eclipse Public License.